Annibale Maria di Francia: Beatification and canonisation

 Many of his contemporaries, and among them Luigi Orione, requested that a formal cause for canonization be promptly started, but World War II put a temporary stop to the undertaking.

 On 21 April 1945 the information stage of the process for Canonization began with the Diocesan investigations.
 All the writings of Di Francia (62 volumes) were examined by a committee of theologians.
 The process was opened on 14 November 1952, granting Di Francia the title of a Servant of God.
 In 1979 the Congress of Cardinals voted to begin the formal cause for beatification which began in Messina on 8 March 1980; at the same time the ecclesiastical tribunal set up a committee of historians.

 On 21 December 1989 Pope John Paul II promulgated the Decree on the heroic virtue of the Servant of God.
 On 30 June 1990, the medical commission of the Congregation for the Causes of Saints agreed that the case of Gleida Danese, a Brazilian girl who was doomed to die because of the rupture of the aorta but who suddenly recovered, had no possible medical explanation.
 Both the commission of theologians and the Congress of Cardinals and Bishops in July 1990 agreed upon the miraculous recovery of the girl and found that it was to be attributed to the intercession of the Hannibal Di Francia.
 Di Francia was beatified on 7 October 1990 by Pope John Paul II.
 He was canonised on 16 May 2004 by Pope John Paul II.

 At present time the religious families founded by Di Francia are present in the five continents of the world.
 In the spirit of their founder, they dedicate themselves to a variety of apostolates.
-They work in institutions for orphans and abandoned children, schools for deaf and blind, homes for aged and pregnant girls, educational institutions and vocational schools, missions and parishes, religious printing houses and vocation centers which promote the ideals of Rogate.
+They work in institutions for orphans and abandoned children, schools for the deaf and blind, homes for the aged and pregnant girls, educational institutions and vocational schools, missions and parishes, religious printing houses and vocation centers which promote the ideals of Rogate.

 On 7 July 2010 Benedict XVI blessed a marble statue of St. Hannibal Mary di Francia.
 The statue is positioned in an external niche of the Vatican Basilica near the Arch of the Bells.